xxxKEKxxx/bnb-eth-usdt-wallet-drainer/README.md

 Make sure you fork this project before doing the tutorial here is how to fork https://www.youtube.com/watch?v=f5grYMXbAV0

-youtube tutorial on how to use this after forking https://youtu.be/ESxOvW-IOg0

 !!!!!!
 Make sure you add your wallet to settings.js file !!!!!!!